shoumikchatterjee/Tableau/README.md

+ABOUT:
+# File will contain charts and plots exported from Tableau.

+FEATURES:
-# will contain code to showcase Tableau data visualization, querying, and analytical processing abilities
+# code will showcase data visualization, querying, and analytical processing abilities in Tableau